uhh-lt/event-classification/README.md

 ### Training
+If you want to train a model you will first need to download the annotation data by runnning `./download.sh`.
+Alternativley, if you have access, you can retrieve the content of the CATMA submodule: `git submodule update --init --recursive`

 The training script `main.py` can be configured via `conf/config.yaml`, individual parameters can be overridden using command line parameters like this: `python main.py label_smoothing=false`.